stratis-storage/stratis-docs/content/multi-threading.md

 for the operation to complete and is not able to be replaced in the same thread by another task until the operation is completed.
 Examples of typical operations are I/O or network interactions.
-Another sort of operation is the aquistion of a shared resource via a mutex or other synchronisation primitive.
+Another sort of operation is the acquisition of a shared resource via a mutex or other synchronization primitive.
 * blocking - a blocking task is a task that may block.
-* non-blocking - a non-blocking task is a task that does not need to wait for any operation to complete; if it initates an operation that may take a while to complete, it is able to yield to another task, and may be resumed later from the instruction where it yielded.
+* non-blocking - a non-blocking task is a task that does not need to wait for any operation to complete; if it initiates an operation that may take a while to complete, it is able to yield to another task, and may be resumed later from the instruction where it yielded.
 * mutex - a synchronization primitive which enforces mutual exclusion.
 With